McAllen Product Liability Lawyers

-What Are the Three Types of Product Defect?
+What Are the Three Types of Product Defects?

-A product can be defective in many ways, but defects typically fall into one of three categories: design defects, manufacturing defects, and warning defects.
+A product can be defective in many ways, but defects typically fall into one of the following three categories:

 Design Defects